alexpaul/Parsing-JSON-Review/README.md

 # Parsing JSON Review

 Parsing JSON review.
-In this review we will be using Playgrounds, using Unit Tests, reading from the App Bundle and displaying the JSON data in a table view.
+In this review we will be using _Playgrounds_, using _Unit Tests_, reading from the _App Bundle_ and displaying the _JSON_ data in a table view.

 ## Objective